-- 4.1.
-The English curriculum is delivered four to five times a week in both KS1 and KS2.
-This is dependent on other opportunities for cross-curricular learning and commitments. - 4.1.1.
-In EYFS and KS1, additional phonics lessons are delivered daily. - 4.1.2.
-In Year 2, these daily phonics lessons are replaced with reading opportunities once the phonic curriculum has been fully delivered. - 4.1.3.
-In KS2, additional reading lessons are delivered through one whole-class session a week and supported by one smaller guided read group.
-Children with additional needs will also receive more opportunities to read with an adult in class.
-In some cases, according to their SEND requirements, they may read daily. - 4.2.
-Grammatical errors are corrected on written work by classroom teachers, and discussed orally with pupils where necessary.
+The English curriculum is delivered five times a week for KS1, and five times a week for KS2.

+Grammatical errors are corrected on written work by classroom teachers and discussed orally with pupils where necessary.

-- 4.3.
-Classroom teachers will use high-quality resources which effectively model English skills and demonstrate good practice. - 4.4.
-Pupils will be encouraged, by their classroom teachers, to discuss their English skills with their peers and with the whole class before beginning their written work. - 4.5.
-Pupils will be given sufficient time to discuss, plan and edit their work. - 4.6.
-In regards to handwriting, writing frames and scaffolds will be provided for pupils who are less confident, in order to develop their handwriting skills. - 4.7.
-To broaden pupils' vocabulary and improve understanding, the following teaching methods will be implemented by classroom teachers: - Spelling lists and key words to take home and practise. - Using displays of key words linked to topics and subjects. - Practising using the correct vocabulary orally. - Dedicating lessons focussed on word patterns and choices. - Encouraging the use of dictionaries and thesauruses. - Reading a variety of examples of texts to explore new vocabulary. - Providing one-to-one support, where necessary. - 4.8.
-Classroom teachers will encourage the development of speaking and listening through activities within each English lesson. - 4.9.
-Speaking and listening will be commented on where appropriate in pupils' books and in Reading Records. - 4.10.
-Systems such as 'collaborative group work' structures are to be used to ensure active participation in group and class discussions. - 4.11.
-Pupils will be provided with checklists to self-assess their work and the work of peers, so they can share ideas and evaluate work effectively. - 4.12.
-The classroom teacher, in collaboration with the subject leader, will ensure that every pupils' needs are met by: - Setting tasks which can have a variety of responses, including the use of IT and our online platform, SeeSaw. - Providing resources of differing complexity, according to the ability of the pupils. - Utilising TAs to ensure that all pupils are satisfactorily supported.
+Classroom teachers will use high-quality resources, which effectively model English skills and demonstrate good practice.

+Pupils will be encouraged, by their classroom teachers, to discuss their English skills with their peers and with the whole class before beginning their written work.

+Pupils will be given sufficient time to discuss, plan and edit their work.

+In regards to handwriting, writing frames and scaffolds will be provided for pupils who are less confident, in order to develop their handwriting skills.

+To broaden pupils' vocabulary and improve understanding, the following teaching methods will be implemented by classroom teachers:

+- Spelling lists and key words to take home and practise. - Using displays of key words linked to topics and subjects. - Practising using the correct vocabulary orally. - Dedicating lessons focussed on word patterns and choices. - Encouraging the use of dictionaries and thesauruses. - Reading a variety of examples of texts to explore new vocabulary. - Providing one-to-one support, where necessary.

+Classroom teachers will encourage the development of speaking and listening through activities within each English lesson.

+Speaking and listening will be commented on where appropriate in pupils' books, with positive work/progress rewarded using reward stickers and Dojos.

+Systems such as 'collaborative group work' structures are to be used to ensure active participation in group and class discussions.

+Pupils will be provided with checklists to self-assess their work and the work of peers, so they can share ideas and evaluate work effectively.

+The classroom teacher, in collaboration with the subject leader, will ensure that every pupil's needs are met by:

+- Setting tasks which can have a variety of responses. - Providing resources of differing complexity, according to the ability of the pupils. - Utilising TAs to ensure that all pupils are satisfactorily supported.